 Spray foam offers a solution: it performs as both insulation and an air sealant, or air barrier, closing those nooks and crannies that let air escape and add dollars to monthly energy bills.
 The U.S. Environmental Protection Agency’s (EPA) Energy Star program estimates that by adding insulation and sealing air leaks, you could save up to 20% on your monthly energy bills.1

-The U.S. Department of Energy estimates that 56% of the energy used in a home goes to heating and cooling.2 Your home's heating, ventilating, and air conditioning (HVAC) system has a big effect on your utility bills and your energy consumption.
+The U.S. Department of Energy estimates that 56% of the energy used in a home goes to heating and cooling.2 Your home’s heating, ventilating, and air conditioning (HVAC) system has a big effect on your utility bills and your energy consumption.
 Maintaining an optimal HVAC system can make your home more energy efficient.
-Spray foam insulation can help reduce the workload on your HVAC system thanks to its high R-value and effectiveness.
-In fact, with spray foam, HVAC sizing can be reduced as much as 35% without the loss of efficiency and comfort.3
+Spray foam insulation can help reduce the workload on your HVAC system thanks to its high R-value and effectiveness.3 In fact, with spray foam, HVAC sizing can be reduced as much as 35% without the loss of efficiency and comfort.4 Click here to find out how spray polyurethane foam benefits California.

 Air leaks can waste energy and drive up utility bills.
 Spray foam can be used to fill gaps and stop the leaks in many areas of a home or building.
 Some common spots for air leaks that can be sealed with spray foam include: